h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 Now let's look at the **Insights** of the current best individual model for the **Automatic Image Model**.
 On the top right corner of the **complete experiment screen** click **Insights** (training settings area).

-The Insights page for ImageAuto Model experiments contains the following about the current best individual model:
+The Insights page contains the following about the current best individual model:

 - Best individual hyperparameters - for our model we observe the following: